-Déodonné Dustin Bhattarai, Communications Specialist
+Déodonné Dustin Bhattarai, Communications Director

-Francesca joined the DRC as an intake attorney in 2015.
+Francesca joined DRC-NH as an intake attorney in 2015.
 She graduated summa cum laude from Vermont Law School in 2013 and received honors in legal writing and research.
 She has been a member of the NH Bar since 2013.
 Francesca clerked at the New Hampshire Supreme Court from 2013-2015.
 She interned during law school at the New Hampshire Public Defender and at Vermont Legal Aid.
 Francesca also has experience working with at-risk youth as an educator and case manager.

 Lynne Clay, Managing Attorney

 Lynne has been an attorney with DRC-NH since 1991.
 Lynne has served in many roles including Managing Attorney, Supervising Intake Attorney, Intake Attorney, and Staff Attorney.
 Her years of experience have given her knowledge in many substantive areas of disability practice, including the Americans with Disabilities Act, The Individuals with Disabilities Education Act, Section 504 of the Rehabilitation Act, Juvenile Law, Social Security, Housing and Medicaid.
 Lynne’s practice has included litigation in state and federal court including the US First Circuit Court of Appeals.
 Lynne is also DRC-NH’s Section 504/ADA compliance coordinator.
 Lynne was an adjunct faculty member at Middlesex Community College for over twenty years where she taught Constitutional Law, Criminal Evidence and Court Procedures and Criminal Law.

 Lynne graduated Magna Cum Laude from Rhode Island College with a B.A. in Communications and Psychology and Cum Laude from Suffolk University Law School.
 She is a member of both the Massachusetts and New Hampshire Bars.